basdl/jsterm/README.md

 This repository is a serial console utility to debug and access serial interfaces.
-The template for this application is HTerm, a fabulous application to debug serial interfaces.
+The template for this application is [HTerm](https://www.der-hammer.info/pages/terminal.html), a fabulous application to debug serial interfaces.
 This repository aims to take this application into the 21st century.

 ---

 ## TODO

-- Add transmit options
+- Add transmit controls
+- Add status flags for the SerialPort
-- Add overlay if SerialPort WebApi is not supported.
+- Add overlay if [SerialPort WebApi](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) is not supported.
+- Add copy and paste features
+- Add save to file feature

 ## Get started